California family files lawsuit against Amazon after driver kills 2 year-old girl

 The family’s attorney says Amazon is denying any responsibility for the deadly accident and claims a third party is to blame.
 The victim’s family is devastated and say they only want justice.

-In August 2022, 2 year-old Jiahan Wu was playing outside of her Irvine apartment complex when she was struck and killed by an Amazon delivery van.
+Two-year-old Jiahan Wu was playing outside of her Irvine apartment complex in August 2022 when she was struck and killed by an Amazon delivery van.
 The driver remained at the scene, but the damage done was catastrophic.

 Her mother, Yanling Wu, says there are no words to describe the pain she, her husband and their three children are going through.